mesb/mesb.github.io/_posts/2016-07-08-on-problem-solving.md

 # On Problem Solving<a id="orgheadline14"></a>

 This note is very similar in spirit to my previous notes of procedure design.
-I excited by how much i have missed, and how much I have now resolved to gain from learning from my mistakes and the mistakes those that came before me.
+I am hugely excited by how much i have missed, and how much I have now resolved to gain from learning from my mistakes and the mistakes those that came before me.
 Problem solving is birth right.
 It comes with the mind, and like a baby practices till it can walk problem solving